BananaCotton57/Cyber-Home-Lab/Environment Variables Lab/Environment Variables and Set-UID.md

 ## 5. Environment Variables and `Set-UID` Programs

 `Set-UID` programs are special programs that run with the privileges of the file owner, rather than the privileges of the user that executes them.
 This allows users to perform tasks that normally would need higher permissions, which could be risky if a user acts maliciously.
-I wanted to know if environment variables from the user's process are inherited by the `Set-UID` program's process.
+I wanted to know if environment variables from the user's process are inherited by the `set-UID` program's process.

 To start, I first created a program named `printprocessenvs` that prints out all the environment variables in the current process.

 ![Program to Print all ENV's](envimages/envimage13.png)

-Then, I compiled this program, changed its owner to be the root user, and made it into a `Set-UID` Program.
+Then, I compiled this program, changed its owner to be the root user, and made it into a `set-UID` Program.

 ![Program as a `Set-UID`](envimages/envimage14.png)